-Auto Europe are Australia's leaders in self drive holidays.
-Established over 60 years ago, we offer more than 60 self drive suppliers at over 10,000 global locations.
-We boast an extensive choice of worldwide car hire, luxury and budget motorhome rentals and Peugeot leasing in Europe.
+Auto Europe are New Zealand's leaders in self drive holidays.
+Established over 60 years ago, we offer more than 60 self drive suppliers at over 20,000 global locations.
+We boast an extensive choice of worldwide car hire as well as luxury and budget motorhome rentals.
 Our expertise brings you highly competitive prices alongside outstanding customer service and efficiency.
 Plan your next self drive adventure with Auto Europe.
 Enjoy the freedom of having your own rental car and discover the world at your own pace.
 Booking is easy!

-Once you have planned your self drive itinerary and are ready to book, simply visit www.autoeurope.com.au Alternatively, call our dedicated reservations team on 1300 656 601.
+Once you have planned your self drive itinerary and are ready to book, simply visit www.autoeurope.co.nz Alternatively, call our dedicated reservations team on 0800 885 052.
 We look forward to hearing from you!

-Auto Europe Australia hopes that you find the information in this guide helpful for your self drive holiday in Italy.
+Auto Europe New Zealand hopes that you find the information in this guide helpful for your self drive holiday in Italy.
 This touring information has been created to be used as a guide only. © Auto Europe - all rights reserved.
-Updated: July 2014
+Updated: July 2014 auto a europe.